 This article provides three concrete strategies for supporting learners in understanding and remembering new academic vocabulary.

-This article helps educators understand the role that academic language plays in their classrooms and in ELL student success, including information on social vs. academic language, as well as examples of academic language needed for all students to fully participate in classroom activities and assignments.
+This article helps educators understand the role that academic language plays in their classrooms and in ELL student success.
+The article also includes information on social vs. academic language, as well as numerous examples of the different kinds of academic language needed for all students to fully participate in classroom activities and assignments.

 In this interactive online module, ABE practitioners explore the need for more rigorous academic instruction in language and literacy skills.
 The authors highlight specific elements that research has shown to be critical for adult English language learners’ full access to academic and work opportunities.